 For an adult who already has a bunion, use of wide-toebox supportive shoes will not reverse the deformity.
 However, it can help relieve irritation and pain arising from the bunion.

-how bunions are treated on the next page.
+how bunions are treated.